venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/cmpss_diode_emulation.md

 \image html am263px_basic_diode_emulation_config.png "Basic diode emulation configuration with trip inputs from CMPSS"

 OutputXbar 13 and 14 is used to route the CTRIPOUTH and CTRIPOUTL signal.
-OutputXbar 7 and 8 is used to route DEActive0 from EPWM0 and DEActive1 from EPWM1.
+OutputXbar 7 and 8 (5 and 6 in case of AM261x-SOM) is used to route DEActive0 from EPWM0 and DEActive1 from EPWM1.

 # Various DE configuration